Habitat

 Waiting in Style

 If first impressions are everything, then a waiting room is crucial to a patient’s experience.
-A waiting room sets the…
+A waiting room sets the tone for what comes next, be it a massage or a root canal.
+At the…

 Executive Treatment